jack-galileo04/retirement-report/README.md

 ## 📌 Future Improvements:
 - Incorporate accumulation tax above 2M in super.
 - Incorporate more demographic data (state-based mortality, etc)
+- Add in a percentile selector for retirement savings to filter the visualisations.

 ---